 Voila!
-Europe is an annual theatre rendez-vous in London, bringing together British and European theatre makers.
+Europe is an annual theatre rendez-vous in London, bringing together British and European theatre makers each November.
 Our curated programme is a border-busting mix of multicultural, multilingual, and multidisciplinary performance.

 Voila!
 Theatre Festival began in 2012 as an annual French & English bilingual fringe festival produced by The Cockpit.
 In response to Brexit, the 2017 festival expanded to include all European languages, with performances at The Cockpit, Etcetera Theatre, and Applecart Arts.
 Over the past 5 years, Voila! has supported over 500 artists to present 105 shows, bringing together British artists, UK-based European artists, and visiting artists coming from abroad to perform in the festival.